Thought provoking questions that

 heartbeat rate by a fetus in early gestation during invasive procedures.
 But

-researchers -- at last those who are not pro-lifers -- generally attribute
+researchers -- at least those who are not pro-lifers -- generally attribute

 these to automatic processes within the fetus.
 The fetus only becomes

-conscious at about 26 weeks; that is when the higher brain functions first
+conscious at about 26 weeks gestation.
+That is when the higher brain functions first

 turn on, so that the fetus can become genuinely aware of its surroundings,